syntasso/kratix/demo/README.md

 # Demo playbook

-## Prep env
+## Pre-demo setup

+### Setup clusters
 Make sure your logged into lpass before running the setup script.
-If you want to run in [low-internet mode ensure you've saved the images locally](#saving-the-images-for-low-internet) to `demo/cached-images/`.
-If this directory is empty it will proceed without loading images:
+Optionally, if you want to run in [low-internet mode ensure you've saved the images locally](#saving-the-images-for-low-internet) to `demo/cached-images/`.
+If any images are present they will be loaded during setup:

 ```
 ./scripts/setup
 ```

-## Running the demo
+### Prepare machine for screensharing
+* Ensure terminal font size is large
+* Mute notifications for slack & others
+* Have slack open on the demo channel, with no threads open.

+### Terminal setup
 Change into the `app-as-a-service` directory for the demo.
 ```
 cd app-as-a-service/